sandiegopython/presentations/tricks/README.rst

 Equivalent code abusing short circuit boolean operator logic::

-    x = something() and "something" or "nothing"  # Please DON'T do this
+    x = something() and "something" or "nothing"  # Please don't do this

 Equivalent code written using an inline if statement::